 I have worked with young people with Learning Difficulties for over 20 years.
 My particular interest is in work experience and careers.

-I am also a carer for my elderly parents which has given me an insight into support networks from a different angle.
+I have also been a carer for my elderly parents which has given me an insight into support networks from a different angle.

 I enjoy walking in the countryside with my dog Daisy and creating applique pictures and cushions.

 Amie, Learning Facilitator

 I have worked with young people with learning disabilities for around 14 years, and have gathered a broad experience, working in schools, both special needs and mainstream, residential support and day service provider.
 I have also been a travel trainer, and have experience in setting up and supporting work experience placements.
 I enjoy building fun and meaningful relationships, watching confidence grow, and personality thrive as the young people take ownership of life choices.